jplace/jplace.github.io/tutorial.md

 Personal websites are a fun way to express yourself on the Internet.
 Plus, they're great for learning web development.

-This tutorial will makes a [GitHub Page](https://pages.github.com), but this advice is applicable to a static site hosted anywhere.
+In this tutorial, you will make a [GitHub Page](https://pages.github.com), but this advice is applicable to static sites hosted anywhere.

 ## Getting started